499H Modal logic

 Center for the Study of Language and Information, Stanford University, 2nd edition, 1992.

-by P Blackburn, M de Rijke, Y Venema, a few parts still
+by P Blackburn, M de Rijke, Y Venema.

 logic for open minds,

 by J. van Benthem.
-(Currently) free new text written from courses given to Stanford students.
+(Currently) free recent (2010) text written from courses given to Stanford students.

 - More advanced book: